warpspeed/warpspeed-docs/v1/index.md

 WarpSpeed is a bring-your-own-host server management tool.
 Currently, [Digital Ocean](https://www.digitalocean.com/?refcode=e8387d479043) or [Linode](https://www.linode.com/?r=bed2c06e157de72a8f97d0c7035069800c9b342b) are supported.

 All of your hosting fees are paid directly to your server host.
 WarpSpeed just makes it easy to manage the provisioning of servers, the creation of sites, and the deployment of your code.
-All WarpSpeed servers start out with base Ubuntu 14.04 install, as provider by your host, and then the WarpSpeed provisioning scripts are run on the base image.
+All WarpSpeed servers start out with base Ubuntu 14.04 install, as provided by your host, and then the WarpSpeed provisioning scripts are run on the base image.

 ### Why don't I use the pre-configured images my host provides?

 First of all, know that it is in your hosts best interest for you to have one server per site you deploy.
-You what a ghost blog, use a new image.
+You want a ghost blog, use a new image.
 Want to run wordpress, use a new image.
-What to host your ruby project, yet another server.
+Want to host your ruby project, yet another server.
 This is seriously a total waste.
 Shared hosting providers put hundreds of sites on a server that looks much like your VPS.
 Also, think about some of these things...

 1. Do you know the details of how the image was configured?
 Is it secure?
 Do you know that is wasn't created by an intern?
 WarpSpeed provides complete visibility via its open source scripts.
 Years of work and studying of best practices have gone into the WarpSpeed scripts.
 1. Do you develop in more than one language?
 Good luck finding an image that will allow you to host different technologies together.